Health in Mongolia

 The Human Rights Measurement Initiative finds that Mongolia is fulfilling 78.7% of what it should be fulfilling for the right to health based on its level of income.
-When looking at the right to health with respect to children, Mongolia achieves 96.2% of what is expected based on its current income.
-In regards to the right to health amongst the adult population, the country achieves only 79.2% of what is expected based on the nation's level of income.
+Regarding children's rights to health, Mongolia achieves 96.2% of what is expected based on its current income.
+Amongst the adult population, the country achieves only 79.2% of what is expected based on the nation's level of income.
 Mongolia falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 60.8% of what the nation is expected to achieve based on the resources (income) it has available.